 In this paper, we present a method for mapping Spekboom canopy cover at a spatial resolution of 0.5m.
 A total of 2228 multi-spectral aerial images acquired over multiple days from 22 January to 8 February 2010 were used as input.
-Radiometric variations atmospheric and BRDF effects in the images were reduced using a simple yet effective technique for converting digital numbers to surface reflectance.
-This not only allowed for the application of a single classification algorithm on the entire set of images, but also opens the possibility of extending the presented mapping technique spatially and temporally.
+Radiometric variations due to - atmospheric and BRDF effects in the images were reduced using a simple yet effective technique for homogenising the digital numbers to surface reflectance.
+This not only allowed for the application of a single classification algorithm on the entire set of images, but also provides the possibility of extending the presented mapping technique spatially and temporally.
 An informative feature subset was selected from a typical set of spectral, vegetation index and textural features using a novel feature selection method that is robust to redundancy typically found in high dimensional feature sets.
 The selected features were used to evaluate a set of candidate classifiers.